• Double-bridge static cone penetrometer

 XX.XX

-Monitor soil layer changes in curve mode, and press the "S" key to switch back to the data table when reaching the bottom hole (you cannot end while in curve mode).
+Monitor the changes in the soil layers in curve mode, and press the “S” key to switch back to the data table when reaching the bottom of the borehole (you cannot end the session while in curve mode).

-E: Excess Pore Water Pressure Dissipation Test (N: XX indicates the number of dissipation tests)
+E: Pore Water Pressure Dissipation Test (N: XX indicates the number of dissipation tests)

-During the cone penetration test with pore pressure measurements, select an appropriate depth for the excess pore water pressure dissipation test.
-The dissipation test can take as long as 4 hours and 10 minutes.
-Once the penetration depth reaches the point where dissipation occurs,
+During the piezometric static sounding test, select an appropriate depth for the excess porewater pressure dissipation test.
+The duration of the dissipation test can be as long as 4 hours and 10 minutes.
+When the probing depth reaches the point of dissipation...

-When testing the depth, press the "C" key to initiate the micrometer's super-pore water pressure dissipation test mode, which immediately starts timing and sampling.
-(Pressing the "S" key will display the curve on the screen.)
+To start the test depth, press the “C” key.
+The microcomputer will enter the excess pore water pressure dissipation test mode and immediately begin timing and sampling.
+(Press the “S” key to display the curve on the screen.)

-Dissipation test timing: 0–20 seconds—record every second; 20–120 seconds—record every 10 seconds; 120–1,200 seconds—record every 100 seconds; 1,200–12,000 seconds—record every 1,000 seconds.
+The dissipation test is timed from 0 to 20 seconds.
+Record once per second from 0 to 20 seconds; once every 10 seconds from 20 to 120 seconds; once every 100 seconds from 120 to 1,200 seconds; and once every 1,000 seconds from 1,200 to 12,000 seconds.
 Multiple tests can be conducted at various depths.
-Once dissipation is complete, press the "D" key to return to the static sounding test and resume the pore-pressure static sounding procedure.
+When the dissipation is complete, press the “D” key to return to the static sounding test and continue with the pore-pressure static sounding test.

 The data table is shown as in the figure.